mesosphere-backup/dcos-metrics/README.md

 - **[consumer](consumer/)**: Kafka Consumer implementations which fetch Avro-formatted metrics and do something with them (print to `stdout`, write to a database, etc).
 - **examples**: Reference implementations of programs which integrate with the metrics stack:
   - **[collector-emitter](examples/collector-emitter/)**: A reference for DC/OS system processes which emit metrics.
 Sends some Avro metrics data to a local Collector process.
+  - **[local-stack](examples/local-stack/)**: Helper scripts for running a full metrics stack on a dev machine.
+Feeds stats into itself and prints them at the end.
+Requires a running copy of Zookeeper (reqd by Kafka).
   - **[statsd-emitter](examples/statsd-emitter/)**: A reference for mesos tasks which emit metrics.
 Sends some StatsD metrics to the `STATSD_UDP_HOST`/`STATSD_UDP_PORT` endpoint advertised by the mesos-agent module.
 - **[schema](schema/)**: Avro schemas shared by most everybody that processes metrics (agent module, collector, collector clients, kafka consumers).
 The exception is containerized processes which only need know how to emit StatsD data.